 First, remember that it’s likely that it’s going to take at least a few years for FICO 10 to be widely adopted by lenders (if lenders choose to use it in the first place, which they may not), which means that nothing is changing for the tradeline industry in the near future.

 Secondly, many lenders may choose to adopt only FICO 10 and not FICO 10 T because it will be technically easier to implement.
-For lenders using FICO 10 without the trended data, there is no change to how authorized user tradelines work.
+For lenders using FICO 10 without the trended data, there should not be a change to how authorized user tradelines work.

-However, things get more interesting when considering the impact of FICO 10 T on buyers and sellers of tradelines.
+However, things get more interesting when considering the impact of FICO 10 T, the trended version of the new score, on buyers and sellers of tradelines.
 Until FICO 10 T is adopted by major lenders, we can only speculate as to the changes that will result, but here is one possibility.

 All of the tradelines on our tradeline list are guaranteed to have a utilization ratio of 15% or lower.
 If a tradeline had a higher balance at some point in the past two years or so, then it would show a trend of the balance decreasing, since the balance would have been brought down to under 15% in order to participate in the tradeline program.